-The digital age brings new technologies that make almost every aspect of our lives richer, simpler and more productive.
-However, as data and digital systems become important, the need to protect them from unauthorized access is stronger than ever.
-Thanks to its robust strengths in ICT and strategic location in Europe, Flanders is the ideal environment for cybersecurity innovation.
+The digital age comes with new technologies that make almost every aspect of our lives richer, simpler and more productive.
+However, as data and digital systems become increasingly important, the need to protect them from unauthorized access is stronger than ever.
+Thanks to its strengths in ICT and its strategic location in Europe, Flanders is the ideal environment for cybersecurity innovation.

 You are here